 원석이에요 These Are Raw Stones

-A day before the fair begins, all of the exhibitors were busy unloading stuffs and finding our booth location.
-It didn’t take very long for me to set up my equipment, as I could only brought important sale-able items and not so much on the decoration.
+A day before the fair began, all of the exhibitors were busy unloading stuff and finding our booth location.
+It didn’t take very long for me to set up my equipment, as I could only bring important saleable items and not so much on the props.

-On the next 4 days, I came to the site as early as possible to open my booth, so that I had time to look around other participants works before the fair opens to public.
-There were many kind of craft items to see (and shop!), including: ceramics, wood crafts, illustrations, pop-up cards, paper garden postcards, miniatures, plush toys, jewelry, calligraphy, felt garland, and I just couldn't stop mentioning!
+Over the next 4 days, I came to the site as early as possible to open my booth, so that I had time to look around at other participants’ works before the fair opened to the public.
+There were many kinds of craft items to see (and shop!), including ceramics, wood crafts, illustrations, pop-up cards, paper garden postcards, miniatures, plush toys, jewelry, calligraphy, felt garland, and more.

-“원석이에요” (won seog yi e yo / these are raw stones) – I think this is the most time repeat sentence I used during those 4 days to introduce my items.
+“원석이에요” (won seog yi e yo / these are raw stones) – I think this is the most time repeated sentence I used during those 4 days to introduce my items.
 Haha!

-Besides customers from Korea, I also met other people from France, UK, China, Taiwan, Hong Kong and Japan.
-I guess I’m the only one from Indonesia! 😄 Many people interested in my Druzy Festive collection for its uniqueness.
-They told me they've never seen such gemstone jewelry in Korea.
-And that’s why I came here to present my works!
+Besides customers from Korea, I also met other people from France, the UK, China, Taiwan, Hong Kong and Japan.
+I guess I’m the only one from Indonesia! 😄 Many people are interested in my Druzy Festive collection for its uniqueness.
+They told me they’d never seen such gemstone jewelry in Korea.
+And that’s why I came here to present my work!
 Yippie!
 XD

-Not only to introduce my creations, I also met so many great artists and friendly people during the fair!
+Not only introduced my creations, but I also met so many great artists and friendly people during the fair!
 It’s really exciting to make new friends and to exchange our contact.

-A calligraphy writer – Lucia Choi, who I met last year and still keep in touch until now.
-We have similar characteristic towards our goals and we give support to each other.
+A calligraphy writer – Lucia Choi, whom I met last year and still keep in touch until now.
+We have similar characteristics towards our goals and we give support to each other.
 Her work was recently featured in K-drama: Temptation.
 She also introduced me to many (read: a lot) of her friends!

-Lucia said, one day she wants to hold a fan meeting with people around the world, in Seoul.
+Lucia says, that one day she wants to hold a fan meeting with people around the world, in Seoul.
 How cool! 😎

-We had dinner together for 4 straight days after the fair ends.
-Oh~ I will miss those moments!
+We had dinner together for 4 straight days after the fair ended.
+Oh~ I’m gonna miss those moments!

-After all, Ra Young unnie is the best neighbor I’ve ever had!
-She bought me coffee, lunch, cake and macaroon, looked after my booth when I left for a period of time.
-She also bought one of my bracelet (she said she fell in love in the first sight and wore it everyday during the fair! ❤️), moreover, gave me one of her lovely card as a present.
-I hope we can be neighbor again in the next fair!
+After all, Ra Young unnie is the best neighbour I’ve ever had!
+She bought me coffee, lunch, cake and macaroon, and looked after my booth when I left for a while.
+She also bought one of my bracelets (she said she fell in love at first sight and wore it every day during the fair! ❤️), moreover, gave me one of her lovely cards as a present.
+I hope we can be neighbors again at the next fair!

 Pretty Kwon Mi Jeong with her brand Lappez.

-She is an illustrator with her work inspired by warmth feeling and nature, also some illustrations with beautiful scenery were sketched when she was on her trip to Spain.
+She is an illustrator with her work inspired by warmth feelings and nature, also some illustrations with beautiful scenery were sketched when she was on her trip to Spain.
 I love her doodle kind of watercolor paintings and the colors she put in her works.
 I bought some of her lovely creations and they are now pinned on my working desk board. 🙂

 Portable Lollipop and B.rgds,

-They’re really a group of nice people!
-Ohsang and Hoya is a sweet husband and wife couple from Portable Lollipop.
+They’re a group of nice people!
+Ohsang and Hoya are a sweet husband and wife couple from Portable Lollipop.
 They love cats and most of their works are made from wood by themselves, or in collaboration with other artists.
-Their cat figure plush toys were made by B.rgds, team who specialized in making fabric related items and of course, plush toys as seen attached on the wall.
+Their cat figure plush toys were made by B.rgds, the team that specialized in making fabric-related items and of course, plush toys as seen attached on the wall.

-Few days after the fair, JC and Noa from B.rgds, brought me to visit Portable Lollipop country-style shop with so many hidden treasures from Japan, as well as their office studio.
+A few days after the fair, JC and Noa from B.rgds, brought me to visit a Portable Lollipop country-style shop with so many hidden treasures from Japan, as well as their office studio.
 We had a nice 뽀뽀치킨 dinner together and played a random fun quiz.
 Hope to meet you guys again soon!

 Two girls who’s working hard for the fair, Hye Min – who’s in charge of the stage and performance activity, and Hee Won – who managed the cafe from opening until the fair’s closed.
 Both of them were extremely busy during that week!
 They said, it was like a war… 수구했어요~ ^^

-I appreciate every moment I had, every people I met during the fair.
+I appreciate every moment I had, and every person I met during the fair.
 It was truly a fantastic experience for me.
-And big THANK YOU for everyone I mentioned above!
+And a big THANK YOU to everyone I mentioned above!
 Whether you realize it or not, I received your help in some way. 🙂